Estimating Dyadic Treatment Effects with Unknown Confounders: Empirical Analysis

+The estimated individual ATEs on exports and imports for all countries are depicted in Figure \ref{fig:iate}.
+We can observe that for both exports and imports, the impacts of FTAs are positive for almost all countries.
 It appears that there is a positive correlation between the impacts on exports and those on imports, suggesting that FTAs are mutually beneficial for both ``origin'' and ``destination'' countries.
 For both exports and imports, the presence of an FTA increases the trade volume between countries by up to approximately 4 percent points.
-Averaged over the countries, the estimated GATE on exports is 1.938 and that on imports is 2.161, suggesting that the impact of establishing an FTA, on average, increases trade inflow and outflow by about 2 percent of the total.
+Averaged over the countries, the estimated global ATE on exports is 1.938 and that on imports is 2.161, suggesting that the impact of establishing an FTA, on average, increases trade inflow and outflow by about 2 percent of the total.
 Meanwhile, we could not observe the impact of FTA only in Singapore.
 As mentioned above, Singapore has FTAs with almost three-quarters of the countries in the dataset, which might have made it more difficult to identify the impact of FTAs compared with other countries.

-To investigate the nature of treatment heterogeneity, we draw scatter plots of IATE against individual average propensity score (IAPS), defined in a similar manner to IATE, in Figure \ref{fig:scatplot}.
+To investigate the nature of treatment heterogeneity, we draw scatter plots of individual ATEs against individual average propensity scores in Figure \ref{fig:scatplot}.
 Interestingly, the scatter plots reveal a certain negative correlation between the treatment effect and propensity score.
 This observation might indicate the possibility of decreasing marginal returns to the number of FTAs.